Artistic Gymnastics World Championships

-Although the FIG had changed its name from the FEG back in 1921, the true transcontinental nature of the sport would not start to change at the World Championship level until a substantially later time.
-Perhaps the first non-European delegation to participate at a World Championships was Mexico, which sent a men's team who travelled all the way to compete at the 1934 Worlds in Budapest, a trans-Atlantic endeavor they repeated at the 1948 London Summer Olympics - a rare non-European delegation appearance even 14 years later.
-Perhaps the first African contingent was the Egyptian one which offered forth a full male team at the 1950 World Championships in Basel.
+Perhaps the first African delegation was the Egyptian one which offered forth a full male team at the 1950 World Championships in Basel.
 By the time of these World Championships, a total of 60 male athletes from 6 countries and 53 female athletes from 7 countries comprised the competitive field.
 By the 2013 World Championships, the competition had grown to include 264 men from 71 countries and 134 women from 57 countries.
-As of 2019, over sixty editions of the championships have been staged, and over forty countries have earned medals in both men's and women's artistic gymnastics events.
+As of 2023, over fifty editions of the championships have been staged, and over fifty countries have earned medals in artistic gymnastics events.

-The most successful nation, both in gold medal results and total number of medals, is the former Soviet Union, and China is the second.
-United States is the third most successful country in gold medal results while Japan is the third in total number of medals.
-Since the fall of the Soviet block, the traditional powerhouses in men's and women's individual and team events have been Russia, Belarus, Ukraine, China, United States, Japan, and Romania with increasing results from Great Britain and Brazil and a recent decrease in results from the delegations from Romania and Belarus.
-Currently, the championships are held annually in non-Olympic years, and all individual events (event and all-around) are held at every championships.
-However, the team event is omitted in the year after an Olympic Games.
+The most successful nation, both in gold medal results and total number of medals, is the former Soviet Union (not including medals from its successor states), and China is the second.
+The United States is the third most successful country in gold medal results while Japan is the third in total number of medals.
+Since the fall of the Iron Curtain, the traditional powerhouses in men's and women's individual still had expressive results: Russia, Belarus, Ukraine, China, United States, Japan, and Romania.
+The last two decades were marked by increasing results from two emerging powers: Great Britain and Brazil and at the same period a big decrease in results from Belarus, Romania and Ukraine.
+After a busy schedule and some tests which led to the holding of two separate world championships in 1994 (one for individual events and one for teams), it was decided that in each Olympic year the championship would not be held and that the edition held in the subsequent year of the Games, only the competition individual would be held.
+However, this cycle was broken in 2021, when the COVID-19 pandemic led to the 2020 Summer Olympics to be delayed by one year, the edition scheduled for that year was not cancelled.
+While the Games were held between July and August 2021, the World Championships was allocated to the end of the same year.

 Editions

+† There seems to be a history of inconsistency from the FIG's publications regarding whether these 1931 games are considered to be a World Championships.
+About these games, it is written in a 100-year Anniversary publication from 1981, that Following "agreements, objections, and discussions" this manifestation was called "World Championships", however on the following page of that same publication, it is stated "Logically, the manifestations of the 50th anniversary of the FIG cannot be placed among the official competitions".
+Additionally, in a 125-year Anniversary Publication from 2006, it is said about these games "Premiers concours sous l'appellation Championnats du Monde de Gymnastique artistique masculine a Paris", yet they were referred to as "unofficial" and their results were omitted from the results section of that book.
+As it currently stands (as of as recently as 2021), about these games in 1931, the FIG states "1931 First Artistic Men's World Championships held in Paris."